 Cerrado Manifesto Statement of Support Group

 Established in 2017, Nutreco was one of 23 founding member signatories to the Cerrado Manifesto Statement of Support (SoS).
 The SoS has become the world’s largest business-driven group calling for immediate action in defense of Brazil’s Cerrado savanna by supporting local and international stakeholders.
 Today, there are 132 company signatories to the SoS across agro-industrial, farming and food processing, finance, packaged consumer goods, retail and foodservice and other supporter groups.
-Its key focus in 2019-2020 is to support the activity of the Brazilian Grupo de Trabalho do Cerrado (GTC) by accelerating the transition to deforestation and conversion-free soy production and to share knowledge and action plans with key Chinese companies and stakeholders
+Its key focus in 2019-2020 is to support the activity of the Brazilian Grupo de Trabalho do Cerrado (GTC) by accelerating the transition to deforestation and conversion-free soy production and to share knowledge and action plans with key Chinese companies and stakeholders.